 department of political science

 Peter Krause’s research and writing focuses on international security, Middle East politics, political violence, and national movements.
-He is currently completing his book manuscript entitled Power, Violence, and Victory: How the Internal Balance of Power Drives the Use of Political Violence and the Success of National Movements, a co-edited volume entitled The Power to Hurt: Coercion in Theory and Practice, and articles on territorial control, intrastate negotiation, and the effectiveness of terrorism.
+He is currently completing his book manuscript entitled Power, Violence, and Victory: How National Movements Compete, Fight, and Win, a co-edited volume entitled The Power to Hurt: Coercion in Theory and Practice, and articles on territorial control, intrastate negotiation, and the effectiveness of terrorism.
 He has previously published articles on the causes and effectiveness of political violence, U.S. intervention in the Syrian civil war, the politics of division within the Palestinian national movement, the war of ideas in the Middle East, and a reassessment of U.S. operations at Tora Bora in 2001.